-- Donald and Catherine Koehler in memory of their son.
-Matthew James Koehler was passionate about family, friends, the environment, education, marine life, all of life.
+- Donald and Catherine Koehler in memory of their son, Matthew James Koehler, who was passionate about family, friends, the environment, education, marine life, and all of life.
 It is the family’s hope that students use this opportunity to learn, share, and explore all that Mystic Seaport has to offer.

 - George Gordon Breed Memorial Fund

 - Private donors

 For questions about scholarships call 860.572.5322.
 Email email@example.com to register for a specific program and pay a 50 percent deposit (this deposit is refundable).